WOA-Project/windows_andromeda_platforms/docs/OSSupport.md

 ### Cellular related

 - cellular stuff (need to expand): TODO!
+- PhoneSvc and friends: Removed in 10131
 - Actual EMB Support in WwanSvc: Removed in 18912 (WP Extension OIDs)
 - PhoneProvider CellLine and IMS: Removed in 19569
 - Microsoft-Windows-CoreSystem-Cellcore-CellularAPI (ihvrilproxy.dll, rilproxy.dll, cellularapi.dll): Removed in 21313
-- the actual build which breaks old phoneprovider: (Note: patched in https://github.com/WOA-Project/SurfaceDuo-Drivers/commit/75ce1d6a1639a059bd00bb507b493f3540ae991a: ANYSOC: Fix PhoneProvider compatibility with PhoneSvc on GE / Nov 9, 2023, around 25992.1000)
+- the actual build which breaks old phoneprovider: TODO!
+(Note: patched in https://github.com/WOA-Project/SurfaceDuo-Drivers/commit/75ce1d6a1639a059bd00bb507b493f3540ae991a: ANYSOC: Fix PhoneProvider compatibility with PhoneSvc on GE / Nov 9, 2023, around 25992.1000)

 ## Currently in use in INFs